robertrosenbusch/gfx803_rocm/rocm_6.3.4/README.md

 > |working on ROCm 6.3.4 for Ollama/PyTorch|✅|🟥|🟥|✅|✅|✅|✅|✅|✅|
 > An user on this GIT-Repo reported he had have success to use a Kernelversion above [6.12.21](https://github.com/robertrosenbusch/gfx803_rocm/issues/8#issuecomment-2820146489)

 ---
-## ROCm-6.3.4 Building Dockerbase for GFX803 to do some fancy AI Stuff
+## ROCm-6.3.4: Building Dockerbase for GFX803 to do some fancy AI Stuff
 >[!IMPORTANT]
->Do build this Dockerimage is the base for all other fancy AI stuff on GFX803.
+>To build this Dockerimage is the base for all other fancy AI stuff on GFX803.
 Its all based on an [official AMD ROCm Docker](https://hub.docker.com/layers/rocm/dev-ubuntu-24.04/6.3.4-complete/images/sha256-76e99e263ef6ce69ba5d32905623c801fff3f85a6108e931820f6eb1d13eac67)

-### Used Dockercomponents
+### ROCm-6.3.4: Used Docker Components for BaseImage
 |OS            |Python|ROCm |GPU|
 |--------------|------|-----|-----|
 |Ubuntu 24.04|3.12|6.3.4|RX5(x)0 aka Polaris 20/21 aka GCN 4|